thallada/thallada.github.io/_posts/2016-01-06-neural-style.md

-Skip to the **Applications** part of this post to see the outputs from my experimentation if you are already familiar with DeepDream, Deep Style, and all the other latest research in generating images with deep neural networks.
+Skip to the **Applications** part of this post to see the outputs from my experimentation if you are already familiar with DeepDream, Deep Style, and all the other latest happenings in generating images with deep neural networks.

 ###Background and History###